Average Handle Time: Strategies for Improving AHT in Your Call Center

 SaaS Researcher

-Average Handle Time: Strategies for Optimizing AHT in Your Call Center
+Average Handle Time: Strategies for Improving AHT in Your Call Center

 But there's a catch: blindly targeting the time your customer support agents take to resolve inquiries can seriously undermine the overall goals and objectives of your contact center.